library(igraph)

 Total of 2412 iteration steps.

-A nicer summary of the model is obtained by running the following which saves the table of results as an html file (including significance stars for easy interpretation):
+A nicer summary of the model is obtained by running the following, which renders the table of results inline (including significance stars for easy interpretation).

 Before interpreting parameter estimates, it’s essential to assess whether the estimation has converged adequately.
 In RSiena, convergence is assessed using two main criteria: